 I didn’t know much about the course other than we run up a mountain and down a mountain.
 The first 3-4 mi we were on roads towards the trail head.
 Drew, Kevin Smith and I kept a quick pace on the road to avoid any bottleneck at the trailhead.
 My left shin started to hurt like I had a shin splint (I had this on an off a couple of days prior but only on pavement.
 I thought it’s my body telling me that pavement is not made to be run on and I should the heck get back on a trail).
 The pain eased off once we hit the trail behind Montreat College.
 The double track trail wasn’t congested at all and the climb was gradual but runnable.
 The more we ran up, the better you could see the sunrise behind the mountains.
 Very pretty!
 The temp was chilly but not too bad, no winds due to protection of the hollow we went up.

 There were aid stations every 4-6mi so there was plenty of places the refuel – stocked with basics like M&Ms, chips, pretzels, bananas, oranges, Gatorade, water.
 I was hoping for some potatoes as they seem to sit well and fuel good during races, but no luck.
-I carried Perpetuum Solids, S-Caps! and a gel or two in my hydration pack (without bladder) which along with bananas at almost every aid station consisted of my race nutrition.
+I carried Perpetuum Solids, S-Caps! and a gel or two in my hydration pack (without bladder) [some reviews here] which along with bananas at almost every aid station consisted of my race nutrition.
 Like potatoes, bananas sit well too and provide a good fuel during a race.
 Probably my second choice.
 Every once in a while I ate some orange quarters to amp up my hydration.

 |Cloud-filled hollows – photo by Steve Dixon for the Asheville Citizen-Times|